Alipsa/spreadsheets/readme.md

 * endColumn: The last column index (or name) to read from.
 * firstRowAsColumnNames: If true then use the values of the first column as column names for the data.frame

+_Return value_ A data.frame of Character vectors (strings).

-The resulting dataframe will read all values as character strings, so you will likely need to massage the data after the import to get what you want. e.g.
+Since the resulting dataframe will return all values as character strings (except missing values which will be NA), so you will likely need to massage the data after the import to get what you want. e.g.
 ```r
 excelDf$mpg <- as.numeric(sub(",", ".", excelDf$mpg))
 ```